momustafam/Case-Study-Projects/Data-Science/Automatidata/README.md

 In this scenario, I will consult with The New York City Taxi & Limousine Commission to develop an app that will help users (TLC riders) estimate their taxi fares before their ride.

-### My responsibilities as a data scientist will be:
+### My responsibilities in the project:
 - Structure the necessary tasks into a project proposal that establishes milestones for the ride fare data project.
 - Analyze, identify key variables, and prepare New York City TLC data for exploratory data analysis.
+- Conduct exploratory data analysis on New York City TLC data and use Tableau to create visuals for an executive summary.

 ### Automatidata Team Members:
 - Udo Bankole, Director of Data Analysis